Wharton County Appraisal District

 More property owners choose O’Connor than any other tax consultant in Texas because:

-- At O’Connor, we go all in on your property tax protest—using every option available, from informal meetings and ARB hearings to binding arbitration, SOAH, and even court appeals if needed.
+- At O’Connor, we go all in on your property tax protest using every option available, from informal meetings and ARB hearings to binding arbitration, SOAH, and even court appeals if needed.

 - We’ve built solid relationships with appraisal district staff, which helps us know exactly what it takes to lower your property taxes.

-- With more experience in Texas protests than anyone else, we use data that speaks the appraisal district’s language—so your case is backed by what they actually look for.
+- With more experience in Texas protests than anyone else, we use data that speaks the appraisal district’s language so your case is backed by what they actually look for.

 - We also know how to pull together the right mix of sales and appraisal data to meet the specific requirements of the Kerr County ARB and Kerr Central Appraisal District.

-Wharton Central Appraisal District’s (CAD) formal and informal hearing results are displayed below:
+Wharton Central Appraisal District’s (CAD) formal and informal 2024 hearing results are displayed below:

-- Per Wharton CAD, property owners saved $3 million in property taxes in 2023.
-3,030 accounts in Wharton County were subject to tax protests in 2023 by property owners.
+- Per Wharton CAD, property owners saved $1.19 million in property taxes in 2024.
+2,800 accounts in Wharton County were subject to tax protests in 2024 by property owners.

-- In Wharton County, 6% of parcels were subject to protest in 2023, compared to 5% in 2022.
+- In Wharton County, 6% of parcels were subject to protest in 2024, compared to 3% in 2018.

 Save With O’Connor